Free Xbox One Games For August Feature ‘Bayonetta’ And ‘Slime Rancher’ In Games With Gold

 Trials Fusion

 Ubisoft already had a surprise hit on their hands with the original physics-based platform motorcycle racing title.
 Trials Fusion builds on the formula with a track editor for players to share their own courses and mini-games.
 The series has proven to be both addictive and punishingly challenging at the same time.
-That combined with a so-so reception of some of the new features led to an 80 Metacritic score.
+That, combined with a so-so reception of some of the new features, led to an 80 Metacritic score.
 Still, check out the crazy Awesome Level MAX DLC that lets you play as a unicorn-riding cat.

 Red Faction: Armageddon

 This was the last entry in the Red Faction franchise from developer Volition and then-publisher THQ.
-Set on Mars more than one hundred years in the future as the main protagonist attempts to stop a cultist from destroy what life remains on the mining colony.
+Set on Mars more than one hundred years in the future as the main protagonist attempts to stop a cultist from destroying what life remains on the mining colony.
 It’s a somewhat linear first-person shooter with destructible elements.
 It was hit hard by reviews for story campaign and other issues leading to a 71 Metacritic score.

 [Featured Image by Platinum Games / Sega]